Sghosh1999/AWS-Machine-Learning-Tricky-Questions/ML Implementation and Operations.md

 2. For Provisioned Throughput Mode: Alternatively, if the file system is already in Provisioned Throughput mode or if a more immediate and predictable performance enhancement is needed, manually adjust the `ProvisionedThroughput` setting.
 This direct intervention ensures performance does not degrade as the `PercentIOLimit` approaches its maximum.

+**Question 11**
+A company aims to enhance the security and management of its machine learning projects by restricting access to Amazon SageMaker notebook instances to certain IAM groups.
+What method should be employed to ensure that only designated IAM groups have the necessary permissions to access and interact with SageMaker notebooks?

+- [x] Create an IAM policy with specific permissions for SageMaker, and attach it to the designated IAM groups, ensuring only members of those groups have the necessary permissions.

+Overall explanation
+The correct approach is to manage access to SageMaker notebook instances using IAM policies.
+By creating an IAM policy that specifically defines permissions for accessing SageMaker notebooks (such as sagemaker:CreateNotebookInstance, sagemaker:StartNotebookInstance, and sagemaker:StopNotebookInstance), you can ensure that only the IAM groups that have this policy attached can access and interact with the notebooks.
+This method provides fine-grained control over who can use SageMaker and is a core AWS security best practice for managing resources.

+**Question 12**
+A healthcare analytics firm is leveraging Amazon SageMaker to train machine learning models on sensitive patient data.
+To comply with strict data privacy regulations, the training jobs are configured to run within a Virtual Private Cloud (VPC) that lacks direct internet access.
+What method should be employed to ensure these training jobs can securely access training data stored in an Amazon S3 bucket?

+- [x] Utilize VPC endpoints to allow direct, private connections to Amazon S3 from the VPC
+- [ ] Configure an Internet Gateway in the VPC for SageMaker to access S3 buckets over the internet.

+VPC endpoints facilitate secure and private communications between AWS services without traversing the public internet, making it the most suitable option for accessing S3 from a VPC without internet access.
+This aligns with AWS best practices for accessing S3 from private VPCs securely.

+AWS Direct Connect is used to establish a private connection between an on-premises network and AWS, not within AWS services.
+Moreover, it's more complex and not required for the scenario of accessing S3 from SageMaker within a VPC.